fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

 effects, and thus, to get more accurate predictions, we would have to consider additional predictors in the model. <br/>

-## Significant effects in the life expectancy model
+## Effects of predictors in the life expectancy model

 <br/> Let us return to the model we used for effect estimation. <br/>